tkinsoon/microservices-enablement/README.md

 ## Lab 0 - Prerequisites

-This lab will walk you through setting up a jumpbox in your GCP project.
+This lab walks you through setting up a jumpbox in your GCP project.
-We created a GCP project for you and at this point you hopefully have the information from your instructor, if not, please ask.
+We have created a GCP project with project ID for you and at this point, please ask.

 [Click here to setup your jumphost on GCP](./labs/lab0)